Approximating the partition function of the ferromagnetic Potts model: Introduction

 Another potential strength of the work is that the reduction introduces a novel technique that may have wider applicability.
 The idea is conceptually simple and can be sketched informally here.
 In the first step, we reduce $\BIS$ to a hypergraph version of the Tutte polynomial.
 (The conventional Tutte polynomial may be recovered as the specialisation to 2-uniform hypergraphs.)
 This step, if not routine, is at least standard in its techniques.
 After this, we show how to simulate each hyperedge containing $t$~vertices by a graph gadget with $t$ distinguished vertices or terminals.

 At this point we exploit the first order phase transition that is a feature of the so-called random cluster model when $q>2$.
 The configurations of the random cluster model on a graph~$G$ are spanning subgraphs of~$G$, which are weighted according to the numbers of edges and connected components they contain.
 As formulated in (\ref{eq:TutteGph}), the Tutte polynomial is the partition function of this model.
 The gadget is designed and carefully tuned so that is has two coexisting ``phases'': one in which the random cluster configurations (spanning subgraphs) have a large connected (or ``giant'') component, and one in which they don't.
 We show that it is possible to arrange for the $t$~terminals to be (with high probability) in a single component in one phase and in $t$~distinct components in the other.
 This provides us with a bistable gadget that simulates a potentially large hyperedge using many 2-vertex edges.
 Note that AP-reductions often exploit phase transitions, playing one class of configurations off against another.
-See the examples in \cite{APred} and~\cite{KelkPhD}.
-What is new here is that, as far as we are aware, this is the first time anyone managed to derive stronger complexity results using the complex phase transitions that arise in actual models studied in statistical physics.
-Unfortunately, the delicate nature of the gadgets needed to exploit this kind of phase transition does lead to significant technical complexity in our analysis.
+See the examples in \cite{APred} and \cite{KelkPhD}.
+What is new here is using the complex phase transitions that arise in actual models from statistical physics to derive new complexity results.\footnote{Shortly after the preliminary version of this paper \cite{confversion}, Sly \citeyear{Sly} independently obtained strong hardness results for the hard-core model using a gadget that had previously been used only to rule out fast MCMC algorithms.} Unfortunately, the delicate nature of the gadgets needed to exploit this kind of phase transition does lead to significant technical complexity in our analysis.

 Non-trivial phase transitions have been used in the past to rule out certain natural Markov chain Monte Carlo (MCMC) approaches to approximate counting problems.
-Indeed, the first-order phase transition in the random cluster model was already exploited by Gore and Jerrum~\cite{GJ99} to demonstrate that the Swendsen-Wang algorithm is not always effective for the ferromagnetic Potts model.
-(See also Borgs et al.~\cite{torpid} for a more thorough working out of this idea.)
+Indeed, the first-order phase transition in the random cluster model was already exploited by Gore and Jerrum~\citeyear{GJ99} to demonstrate that the Swendsen-Wang algorithm is not always effective for the ferromagnetic Potts model.
+(See also Borgs et al.~\citeyear{torpid} for a more thorough working out of this idea.)
 In those applications the aim was to rule out a certain algorithmic approach, namely MCMC, whereas here our goal is to show inherent intractability.